EShalom/tkspace/README.md

 The functions are imported with general names so they are easy to follow and compare.

+---

 ## Full Implementation
 See a related repository [tkspace examples and outputs](https://github.com/EShalom/tkspace_examples_and_outputs) with [DOI](https://zenodo.org/doi/10.5281/zenodo.10870945) For runfiles and analysis scripts that relate to simulations and results presented in the manuscript (Shalom ES, Van Loo S, Khan A, and Sourbron SP. _Submitted_.
 "Identifiability of spatiotemporal tissue perfusion models".).

+The runfiles within the [tkspace examples and outputs](https://github.com/EShalom/tkspace_examples_and_outputs) require the `tkspace` source code to be built from source using the .whl files provided within the `dist/` directory of this repository.

 ---